farblos/yet-another-teensy-makefile/README.md

   This model is suitable if you completely maintain your project configuration in the YAT makefile or some project-specific makefile.
-Whenever you update any of these to change, say, the USB type, all sources will be recompiled.
+Whenever you update any of these to change, say, the USB type of your project, all sources will be recompiled.

   Dependency model `variables` triggers a complete rebuild if the value of any of the variables listed in configuration variable `VAR_DEPS` changes.
-(Which, by default, encompasses variable `TEENSY` and all menu-level configuration variables.)
-This model is suitable if you frequently change configuration variables, probably even on command line level.
+(Which, by default, comprises variable `TEENSY` and all menu-level configuration variables.)
+This model is suitable if you frequently change configuration variables, probably even at command line level as in `make T_USB=serialhid all`.

   Dependency model `always` always forces a complete rebuild.